Enomalyy/AI-webcam-mic-input/README.md

 # AI-webcam-mic-input
 Physical mouse and keyboard replacement by using computer vision to track hand gestures and local AI for voice dictation, optimized (as best I can) for lower end systems running windows 10.

-(this project essentially demonstrates the use of MediaPipe Hands (Google) and Faster-Whisper (Int8 Quantization), along with WebRTCVAD.)
+(This project essentially demonstrates the use of offline AI running on older hardware -  Google's MediaPipe Hands and Faster-Whisper (Int8 Quantization), along with WebRTCVAD to buffer the text for better voice detection.)

 Runs silently in the System Tray with a "Headless" option (no video feed) to save resources.